 SAFECALL is a completely independent organisation with impartial staff to handle these types of calls.
 Whistle Blower can phone in total confidence knowing that the call will not be traced or recorded - won't even be asked Whistle Blower name.
 The information given to SAFECALL will be passed on to one of the senior executives who will act on it without compromising you in any way.
-There's no charge; Whistle Blower can even call from home for total privacy.
 SAFECALL gives a unique code number to make it easy for to phone back with more information.

-Whistle Blower can contact SAFECALL free from any phone in your country, 7 days, 24 hours.

-Just dial 000 800 440 1256.
+Whistle Blower can contact SAFECALL free from any phone by dialling 000 800 440 1256.